Mom seen in store surveillance prior to fatal California cliff crash

 The investigation has included interviewing neighbors and searching the family's home in Woodland, Washington, about 25 miles north of Portland, Oregon.

 They remained there until about 9 p.m. the next day.
 At some point, they decided to venture north along Highway 1.
-And on March 26, just after 3:30 p.m., a passerby called police about spotting an SUV that had fallen 70 feet to the embankment below.
+And on March 26, just after 3:30 p.m., a passerby called police about an upside down SUV that had fallen 70 feet to the embankment below.

 Breaking News Emails